openzfs/openzfs-docs/docs/Getting Started/Debian/index.rst

 For Debian Buster, ZFS packages are included in the `contrib repository <https://packages.debian.org/source/buster/zfs-linux>`__.

-If you want to boot from ZFS, see [[Debian Buster Root on ZFS]] instead.
+If you want to boot from ZFS, see
+:doc:`Debian Buster Root on ZFS <./Debian Buster Root on ZFS>` instead.
-For troubleshooting existing installations on Stretch, see [[Debian Stretch Root on ZFS]].
+For troubleshooting existing installations on Stretch, see :doc:`Debian Stretch Root on ZFS <./Debian Stretch Root on ZFS>`.

 The `backports
 repository <https://backports.debian.org/Instructions/>`__ often